Stan Hinton

 DFARS Case 2021-D015: A final rule amended the DFARS to implement section 844 of the NDAA for FY 2021, which amends 10 U.S.C.
 2533c (redesignated 10 U.S.C.
 4872) and removes from the restriction "material melted" and replaces it with "material mined, refined, separated, melted," and also removes the reference to "tungsten" replaces it with "covered material" in the exception for COTS items to the restriction of 50 percent or more by weight.
 The final rule also implemented section 854 of the NDAA for FY 2024 that amends the effective date in section 844(b), extending the effective date of the restriction from 5 years to 6 years.

-DFARS Case 2024-D019: Effective August 26, a final rule amends the DFARS to implement section 2881 of the NDAA for FY 2024, which increases the statutory fee limitation at 10 U.S.C.
+DFARS Case 2024-D019: A final rule amended the DFARS to implement section 2881 of the NDAA for FY 2024, which increases the statutory fee limitation at 10 U.S.C.
 7540, 8612, and 9540 from six to 10 percent that may be earned by contractors providing certain architect and engineering services under contracts with the Departments of the Army, Navy, and Air Force.

 Interim Rules